gophercoders/website/content/teachernotes/KS2/lower/further-words.md

 This is one of the advantages of Go.
 If Go detects a single syntax error in the program it will not attempt to run it.
 This is in contrast to Python which will run the program successfully until it encounters the syntax error.
-There error could of course be tens of thousands of lines into the program meaning the progrma may have already performed some significant task up to the point of the error.
+The error could of course be tens of thousands of lines into the program meaning the program may have already performed some significant task up to the point of the error.
 {{% /panelWarningTitle %}}